ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 Policymakers, Travel services companies).

-Finally, our project can contribute to support migration of families with children with special needs
+Finally, our project can contribute to supporting the migration of families with children with special needs offering them information on childcare-inclusive settlements and guidance.

 DICCMEM: Development and Introduction of a Communication Competencies Model for Enhancing and Maintaining a Business Mentor Network (2019-2021)